mahadidev/cafe-kothay/README.md

 </div>

 ## 📖 About

+**Cafe Kothay** is a free, open-source digital menu platform designed specifically for restaurants and cafes.
+Our mission is to empower local businesses with modern technology by providing them with a simple way to digitize their menus and connect with customers.

+Restaurant and cafe owners can easily add their business information, upload their menu items and operating hours, and instantly generate QR codes.
+These QR codes can be printed and displayed at their establishments, allowing customers to simply scan and view the complete digital menu on their smartphones.

+In today's digital age, many local restaurants struggle with costly printed menus and want to offer their customers a contactless, modern dining experience.
+Cafe Kothay provides a completely free solution that bridges this gap.

 Cafe Kothay (meaning "Where is the cafe?") is a minimalist, aesthetic digital menu platform designed to help modern restaurants and cafes create, manage, and share their menus with zero friction.
 This open-source project features a beautiful glassmorphism design and provides a complete solution for digital menu management.